evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 The main objectives of this project are:

-1. Design a MongoDB schema that matches the access patterns of an access-control controller.
+1. design a MongoDB schema that fits controller logic and access patterns,
-2. Persist both stable administrative data and fast-changing field data.
+2. handle both stable administrative data and volatile field data,
-3. Support card and PIN workflows with clear audit logging.
+3. fully audit card and PIN usage,
-4. Track reader state separately from raw event history.
+4. track reader state separately from event history,
-5. Build a controller test bench for OSDP reader development.
+5. build a practical controller for OSDP reader development,
-6. Connect embedded hardware work with a practical NoSQL database design.
+6. tie real hardware to a meaningful NoSQL design,
-7. Demonstrate deployment, backup, restore, and field testing.
+7. demonstrate deployment, backup, restore, and field testing,
-8. Produce a course project report that explains both the database and the complete system around it.
+8. produce a report that explains both the database and the complete system around it.

 ## 1.5 Why This Project Belongs in Databases II

-The Databases II project allows a MongoDB or other NoSQL topic.
-This project fits that requirement well because the database is central to the platform.
-MongoDB is not used as an afterthought.
-It is used to model:
+Databases II allows MongoDB and other NoSQL topics.
+This project fits that well because MongoDB is not just tacked on at the end.
+It sits at the center of the system and models:

 1. users and credentials,
 2. schedules and access policy,